 View our soil monitoring map on our mapping service, Beacon.

 The soil information maps are based on the Topoclimate Survey of Southland and South Otago, which covered approximately 825,000 hectares of the intensively farmed land of the region.
 The results of the survey were published as a series of 36 district maps at a scale of 1:50,000.
 This scale is capable of identifying significant soil variations at the farm level, which is sufficient for most land users.
 It is more detailed than any previous surveys of Southland, although some intensive surveys have been carried out previously on small portions of the region.

-View our topoclimate map on our mapping service, Beacon.
+View our soil-classification map on our mapping service, Beacon.

 Land use change report summaries

 Southland was colonised relatively early in New Zealand's history and has undergone a dramatic change in vegetation cover over the past 150 years.
 Download the Land Use Change - Agriculture factsheet to read more about this change.

 Poor water quality in lowland streams and rivers in Southland has been linked to the rapid intensification of land use.
 Scientific studies have shown that soil and water quality is strongly linked to land use and land management practices.
 Download the Land Use Change - Environmental Impacts factsheet to read more about this linkage.